nextcloud/documentation/developer_manual/general/codingguidelines.rst

 -------

 * Ideally, discuss your plans on the `forums <https://help.nextcloud.com>`_ to see if others want to work with you on it
-* We use `Github <https://github.com/nextcloud>`_, please get an account there and clone the repositories you want to work on
+* We use `GitHub <https://github.com/nextcloud>`_, please get an account there and clone the repositories you want to work on
 * Fixes go directly to master, nevertheless they need to be tested thoroughly.
 * New features are always developed in a branch and only merged to master once they are fully done.
 * Software should work.
 We only put features into master when they are complete.
 It's better to not have a feature instead of having one that works poorly.
 * It is best to start working based on an issue - create one if there is none.
 You describe what you want to do, ask feedback on the direction you take it and take it from there.
-* When you are finished, use the merge request function on Github to create a pull request.
+* When you are finished, use the merge request function on GitHub to create a pull request.
 The other developers will look at it and give you feedback.
 You can signify that your PR is ready for review by adding the label "5 - ready for review" to it.
 You can also post your merge request to the mailing list to let people know.
 See `the code review page for more information <../bugtracker/codereviews.html>`_
 * It is key to keep changes separate and small.
 The bigger and more hairy a PR grows, the harder it is to get it in.
 So split things up where you can in smaller changes - if you need a small improvement like a API addition for a big feature addition, get it in first rather than adding it to the big piece of work!
 * Decisions are made by consensus.
 We strive for making the best technical decisions and as nobody can know everything, we collaborate.
 That means a first negative comment might not be the final word, neither is positive feedback an immediate GO.
 Nextcloud is built out of modular pieces (apps) and maintainers have a strong influence.
 In case of disagreement we consult other seasoned contributors.